deltachat/deltachat-pages/en/spec.md

     Chat-Group-Name-Changed: 1
     Message-ID: Gr.1234xyZ.0004@domain
     Subject: Chat: Our Group: Hello, ...

     Hello, I've changed the group name from "My Group" to "Our Group".

 ## Set group image

 A group MAY have a group-image.
 To change or set the group-image, the messenger MUST attach an image file to a message and MUST add the header `Chat-Group-Image` with the value set to the image name.

 To remove the group-image, the messenger MUST add the header `Chat-Group-Image: 0`.

 The messenger SHOULD send an explicit mail for each group image change.
-The body of the message SHOULD contain a localized description about what happend and the message SHOULD appear as a message or action from the sender.
+The body of the message SHOULD contain a localized description about what happened and the message SHOULD appear as a message or action from the sender.